iansee/product_security_challenge/README.md

 As part of the challenge, you need to implement an authentication mechanism with as many of the following features as possible.
 It is a non exhaustive list, so feel free to add or remove any of it as deemed necessary.

-1. Input sanitization and validation
+1. Input sanitization and validation [simple XSS username and password validation server side]
-2. Password hashed
+2. Password hashed [32 bit salt and md5 hash]
 3. Prevention of timing attacks
 4. Logging
-5. CSRF prevention
+5. CSRF prevention [implemented with csurf]
 6. Multi factor authentication
 7. Password reset / forget password mechanism
-8. Account lockout
+8. Account lockout [implemented with tries]
 9. Cookie
 10. HTTPS
 11. Known password check